Research Axis 1: Psychotherapy process research

 Subject positioning in the context of therapeutic interventions for victims of sexual abuse

-Sam Flores (2023; supervised by Jochem Willemsen) is launching a research project focused on the analysis of therapeutic discourses and psychotherapy as a place of subjective positioning that is open to influences from moral registers and repertoires of thought that are specific to the protagonists of therapeutic dialogue.
+Sam Flores (started in 2023; supervised by Jochem Willemsen) is launching a research project focused on the analysis of therapeutic discourses and psychotherapy as a place of subjective positioning that is open to influences from moral registers and repertoires of thought that are specific to the protagonists of therapeutic dialogue.
 He is particularly interested in how conceptualizations of sexual violence in the literature and in clinical practice influence the subjectivity of victims of sexual violence during the therapeutic process.
 This study is a transversal project which is interested both in therapeutic interventions for victims and in the reflexivity of psychotherapists at several levels: social, political, ethical and psychological.

 What is the impact of therapist’s multicultural orientation on the working alliance?

-Liselotte Cullman (2022-2028; supervised by Jochem Willemsen) will investigate the role of cultural differences in therapy and how therapists can deal with these differences to strengthen the therapeutic relationship.
+Liselotte Cullman (started in 2022; supervised by Jochem Willemsen) will investigate the role of cultural differences in therapy and how therapists can deal with these differences to strengthen the therapeutic relationship.
 Central concept in this project is ‘multicultural orientation’ which consists of an ability to be other-oriented, curious and open to diverse perspectives, an ability to notice and address cultural themes in therapy when they arise, and an ability to engage in discussions of culture and identity.
 The research team will conduct a scoping review and a large-scale survey study among therapists to investigate the theoretical and empirical structure of multicultural orientation.
 Next, a naturalistic, prospective study will allow to test whether multicultural orientation in therapists is indeed associated with the development of a better working alliance when working with clients with different cultural backgrounds.
 In the final stage of this project, we will study in detail how multicultural orientation influences the working alliance through a mixed-methods case comparison.

 Single case studies in psychotherapy